awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 ## Monitoring session activity using Amazon EventBridge \(console\)<a name="session-manager-logging-auditing-eventbridge-events"></a>

-EventBridge lets you set up rules to detect when changes happen to AWS resources\.
+With EventBridge, you can set up rules to detect when changes happen to AWS resources\.
 You can create a rule to detect when a user in your organization starts or ends a session, and then, for example, receive a notification through Amazon SNS about the event\.

 EventBridge support for Session Manager relies on records of API actions that were recorded by CloudTrail\. \(You can use CloudTrail integration with EventBridge to respond to most AWS Systems Manager events\.\)

-The following steps outline how to trigger notifications through Amazon Simple Notification Service \(Amazon SNS\) when a Session Manager API event occurs, such as StartSession\.
+The following steps outline how to initiate notifications through Amazon Simple Notification Service \(Amazon SNS\) when a Session Manager API event occurs, such as StartSession\.

 **To monitor session activity using Amazon EventBridge \(console\)**